Deterministic Sparse Suffix Sorting in the Restore Model: Introduction

 \subsection{Algorithm Outline and Our Results}

-Our main algorithmic idea is to insert the suffixes starting at positions of $\Pos$ into a self-balancing binary search tree~\cite{Irving2003sbs}; since each insertion invokes $\Oh{\lg m}$ suffix-to-suffix comparisons, the time complexity is $\Oh{\timeSuffix m \lg m}$, where $\timeSuffix$ is the cost for each suffix-to-suffix comparison.
-If all suffix-to-suffix comparisons are conducted by naively comparing the characters, the resulting worst case time complexity is $\Oh{n m \lg m}$.
+Our main algorithmic idea is to insert the suffixes starting at the positions of $\Pos$ into a self-balancing binary search tree~\cite{Irving2003sbs}; since each insertion invokes $\Oh{\lg m}$ suffix-to-suffix comparisons, the time complexity is $\Oh{\timeSuffix m \lg m}$, where $\timeSuffix$ is the cost for a suffix-to-suffix comparison.
+If all suffix-to-suffix comparisons are conducted naively by comparing the characters ($\timeSuffix = \Oh{n \wordpack}$), the resulting worst case time complexity is $\Oh{n m \lg m \wordpack}$.
 In order to speed this up, our algorithm identifies large identical substrings at different positions during different suffix-to-suffix comparisons.
-Instead of performing naive comparisons on identical parts over and over again, we build a data structure (stored in redundant text space) that will be used to accelerate subsequent suffix-to-suffix comparisons.
-Informally, when two (possibly overlapping) substrings in the text are detected to be the same, one substring can be overwritten.
+Instead of performing naive comparisons on identical parts over and over again, we build a data structure (stored in redundant text space) to accelerate subsequent suffix-to-suffix comparisons.
+Informally, when two (possibly overlapping) substrings in the text are detected to be the same, one of them can be overwritten.

-With respect to the question of ``how'' to accelerate suffix-to-suffix comparisons, we focus on a technique that is called \intWort{edit sensitive parsing~(ESP)}~\cite{Cormode2007sed}.
-Its properties allow us to compute the \intWort{longest common extension~(LCE)} of any two substrings efficiently.
-We propose a new variant of ESP, which we call \intWort{hierarchical stable parsing~(HSP)}, in order to build our data structure for LCE queries efficiently in text space.
+To accelerate suffix-to-suffix comparisons, we devise a new data structure called \intWort{\ac{HSP} tree} that is based on \intWort{edit sensitive parsing (ESP)}~\cite{Cormode2007sed}.
+The HSP tree supports \intWort{\ac{LCE}} queries.
+An \ac{LCE} query~$\lce(i,j)$ on an HSP tree asks for the length~$\lcp(T[i..],T[j..])$ of the \ac{LCP} of two suffixes starting at the respective positions~$i$ and~$j$ of the text~$T$ on which the tree is built.
+Besides answering LCE queries, HSP trees are \emph{mergeable}, allowing us to build a dynamically growing \ac{LCE} index on substrings read in the process of the sparse suffix sorting.
+Consequently, comparing two already indexed substrings is done by a single \ac{LCE} query.

+In their plain form, HSP trees need more space than the text itself; to overcome this space problem, we devise a \emph{truncated} version of the HSP tree, yielding a trade-off parameter between space consumption and \ac{LCE} query time.
+By choosing this parameter appropriately, the truncated HSP tree fits into the text space.
+With a text space management specialized on the properties of the HSP, we achieve the result of \cref{thmSparseSuffixSorting} below.